-Chicken stuffed peppers is a quick meal for those busy work days.
-Sweet mini peppers that are stuffed with chicken, cilantro pesto, spinach, cheese and more baked to a tender and tasty dinner.
-Mini stuffed peppers are a delicious way to use up peppers from your garden or farmer’s market.
+Chicken stuffed peppers is a quick meal for those busy workdays.
+Sweet mini peppers that are stuffed with chicken, cilantro pesto, spinach, cheese, and more baked to a tender and tasty dinner.
+Low Carb Mexican stuffed peppers are a delicious way to use up peppers from your garden or farmer's market.

 I love Mexican food.
 If I had to pick one ethnic food to eat for the rest of my life, Mexican would be among the top contenders.
 I also love Thai and Greek food, so it would be a very hard decision.